Charles Melton

 Charles Michael Melton (born January 4, 1991) is an American actor.
 After working as a fashion model, Melton ventured to acting with guest roles on the television series Glee (2014) and American Horror Story: Hotel (2015–2016).
 His breakthrough came with his portrayal of Reggie Mantle in the CW series Riverdale (2017–2023).

 Melton gained recognition for his leading role in the romance film The Sun Is Also a Star (2019).
 For his acclaimed portrayal in the drama film May December (2023), Melton earned nominations for a Critics' Choice Movie Award and a Golden Globe Award.
+In 2026, he produced and starred as a personal trainer in the second season of the Netflix anthology series Beef, for which he received two nominations—Outstanding Limited or Anthology Series and Outstanding Supporting Actor—at the 78th Primetime Emmy Awards.

 Early life

 Charles Michael Melton was born on January 4, 1991, in Juneau, Alaska, to Sukyong and Phil Melton.
 His father is an American with English ancestry; his mother is a Korean immigrant who moved to the United States with Charles's father in 1990.
 Melton is the eldest child, having two younger sisters.
 His family moved frequently because his father worked for the military.
 At one point, the family lived in Pyeongtaek, Gyeonggi, South Korea, for about five years.
 They eventually settled down in Manhattan, Kansas where Melton graduated from Manhattan High School in 2009.
 Melton studied at nearby Kansas State University, where he played as a defensive back on the football team under coach Bill Snyder.
 He dropped out of college at age 20 to pursue acting and moved to Los Angeles, California, in 2012.

 He also previously worked as a dog walker on the app Wag.